Qeedji/gekkota-os/SDK-G4/bootstrap App/manifest/README.md

 ## Introduction to Manifest file

 This document describes the content of the Manifest file of Gekkota bootstrap App.
-The format of the Manifest file is RDF XML.
+The format of the Manifest file is RDF or XML.
-When the file is retrieved in the "Pull" mode by Gekkota using a webdav server, its naming is as following :
+The full specification in XML format can be consulted [here.](SPEC-MANIFEST-001.md) When the file is retrieved in the "Pull" mode by Gekkota using a webdav server, its naming is as following :
 *manifest.[ID].xml*, where *[ID]* is the unique identifier of the device .